 Cowells Lane Reserve will remain one of the largest off-leash dog parks in Sydney.

-Council is inviting feedback on the temporary fence over a 6 month period from 10 August 2020 to 14 February 2021.
+Council is inviting feedback on the temporary fence over a 6 month period from 10 August 2020 to 9:00am on Monday 15 February 2021.
 Your feedback will be used to help decide on what actions are taken following the 6 month trial.
 Have your say by completing the short survey below:

 Accessibility and Translations